shun-liang/shun-liang.github.io/_posts/2018-12-25-the-ant-design-xmas-egg-that-went-wrong.md

 This issue became heated with comments after many developers troubled by the behaviour of the Chirstmas Egg on the Chirstmas Day in their production environments.

 Someone claims they have [lost their job](https://github.com/ant-design/ant-design/issues/13098#issuecomment-449786093) because of it.
 Someone also claims being fired as [their employer's clients are state-run institutions in China](https://github.com/ant-design/ant-design/issues/13848#issuecomment-449799637).
-The timing is sensitive and unfortunate as [local governments in China are cracking down Chirstmas celebrations](https://www.theguardian.com/world/2018/dec/24/china-cracks-down-on-christmas-celebrations).
+The timing is sensitive and unfortunate as [local governments in China are cracking down Christmas celebrations](https://www.theguardian.com/world/2018/dec/24/china-cracks-down-on-christmas-celebrations).

 The Ant Design team have pinned two issues about the Chirstmas Egg and its workaround, in [Chinese](https://github.com/ant-design/ant-design/issues/13848) and in [English](https://github.com/ant-design/ant-design/issues/13849).